-The hierarchy can be more flat and invisible than you are used to so far, and therefore hard for you to see, for example in the office layout.
-This means that there is an implied hierarchy, and decision lines are not obvious.
-Everyone knows who is in charge, just without showing it.
+The hierarchy can be more flat and invisible than you are used to so far, and therefore hard for you to observe in the office layout for instance.
+Your new manager might not have his/her own office but is situated among all your other colleagues.
+Everyone knows who is in charge, it is just not 'shown' by a separate manager’s office.
+This means that there is an implied hierarchy, and decision lines are not always obvious.
 Therefore, it is important for you to ask and find out who the immediate manager is as well as the general layout of the hierarchy in the company.

 Working in a team

 The Danish way of working is very often in a team function, and everybody is expected to pitch in with ideas and opinions.
-Assignments are developed together with your colleagues, and you are free to contribute with you own ideas and opinions.
-However, you are expected to carry out your own individual tasks, and you have the responsibility to deliver the assignments in time.
+Assignments are developed in collaboration with your colleagues, and you are free to contribute with your own ideas and opinions.
+However, you are expected to carry out your own individual tasks, and you have the responsibility to deliver the assignments on time.

-It is more important that you meet your deadlines and show up on time at meetings than when or where you carry out your work.
-This keeps stress at a minimum and creates commitment in the Danish workplaces.
-Employees in a Danish workplace are expected to show a high degree of independence, for example planning the tasks at hand.
+Punctuality is important in Denmark.
+This means that it is more important that you meet your deadlines and show up on time to meetings than when or where you carry out your work.
+Employees at a Danish workplace are expected to show a high degree of independence, for instance in planning the tasks at hand.

-In some workplaces, this high degree of independence also includes managing own working hours.
-In that case, the employer trusts the employee to plan both for the benefit of the company as well as the work-life balance of the employee.
-The main purpose of this is for the employees to be able to plan a life outside work.
+In some workplaces, this high degree of independence also includes managing your own working hours.
+Meaning that the employer trusts you to plan your working hours for the benefit of both the company as well as your work-life balance.
+The main purpose of this is for you to be able to enjoy a life outside work.

-Responsibility is often shared between team members when working in a team.
+Responsibility of completing a task is often shared when working in a team.
 Even if someone else takes the lead on an assignment, the other team members still have an obligation to help the team succeed in completing the assignment.

-Your initiative can be shown in a specific assignment where you solve a problem that you come across in your work process.
-But you can also show your initiative by acting on a small practical matter.
-For example, the printer is low on ink, and you change the ink instead of waiting for others to take care of it.
+You can show initiative in a specific assignment where you solve a problem that you come across in your work process, but you can also show initiative by acting on a small practical matter.
+If for instance the printer is low on ink, replace the ink cartridge instead of waiting for others to take care of it.

+Generally, the Danish workplace culture is characterised by being quite informal.
+There is no dress code and people talk informally to each other.
 When introducing yourself, you can use your full name if you like.
-After the first introduction it is standard for everyone to use your first name.
-Yes, also to the person in charge.
+After the first introduction, it is standard for everyone to use your first name, as well as for you to use their first names.
+Yes, also the person in charge.